mzubal/kotlin-jib-example/README.md

 # Kotlin JIB Example
-This simple sample project demonstrates capabilities of JIB - a new tool by Google targeted to simplify containerising your JVM apps (you can read more about it in [Introducing Jib — build Java Docker images better](https://cloud.google.com/blog/products/gcp/introducing-jib-build-java-docker-images-better)).
+This sample project demonstrates capabilities of JIB - a new tool by Google targeted to simplify containerising your JVM apps (you can read more about it in [Introducing Jib — build Java Docker images better](https://cloud.google.com/blog/products/gcp/introducing-jib-build-java-docker-images-better)).
 There are also other options to do the same thing - e.g. writing your own Dockerfile, using [docker-maven-plugin](https://github.com/fabric8io/docker-maven-plugin) or [docker-maven-plugin](https://github.com/spotify/docker-maven-plugin).

 JIB is advertised to have 2 main advantages: